Menu

 In order to prosecute under old laws, Police had to prove that an individual’s driving was impaired as a result of drug use.
 However, the newest rules tests for 17 specific drugs and just like with alcohol, it is an offence to drive while under the influence of any of them.

-For the most of the UK, the legal drink-drive limit is 80 mg of alcohol per 100ml of blood or 800,000 micrograms per litre.
+For most of the UK, the legal drink-drive limit is 80 mg of alcohol per 100ml of blood or 800,000 micrograms per litre.
 Scotland lowered their drink-drive limit to 50 mg of alcohol per 100 ml of blood in December 2014, which brought them more in line with the majority of other European countries.

 Most prescription drug limits are above standard doses; the police have the authority to test and arrest drivers under this legislation if they are suspected of operating a vehicle above the new levels.